Student Representatives

 • Increase Text Size

-For the new 2023-24 school year, the Olympia School District Board of Directors will select high school juniors or seniors to serve as student representatives on the board for all schools with grades 9-12.
+Each year, the Olympia School District Board of Directors will select high school juniors or seniors to serve as student representatives on the board for all schools with grades 9-12.
 The students serve in an advisory capacity at board meetings and may cast non-binding, advisory votes on motions before the board.
 They contribute to discussion by providing student insight and are encouraged to comment about policies, procedures and decisions that affect students.
 They also serve as a liaison for student leadership at their schools and report to fellow students about the work of the board and district activities.

 Here is how the past Student Board Representatives described their experience serving on the board: